 It is a safe, scalable, and effective way to manage large product portfolios and ensure that critical projects don’t get delayed or lost in the shuffle.

 - Team-level Kanban boards.

 - See which projects are in progress and which ones are complete

 - See that teams need what resources for the project and how they are related

 Portfolio Management With Kanban

-Managing portfolio items such as implementation and prioritization is essential in kanban.
+Managing portfolio items such as implementation and prioritization is essential in Kanban.

-This portfolio management is made up of three parts:
+This portfolio management has three parts:

 Who Is Responsible for Managing the Portfolio Kanban?

 Team members are not assigned any roles in kanban.
 As much as it is a shared responsibility, epic owners are primarily responsible for managing the portfolio kanban.